 - Rather than a reactive approach, procurement software lets procurement teams take a collaborative and consultative approach to supplier relationships.

-- Vendor portals, punch-out catalogs, and other supplier integration tools improve data collection and transparency, providing more data to analyse for actionable insights, opportunities to collaborate on new products, and ways to secure optimal pricing and terms with every vendor.
+- Vendor portals, punch-out catalogs, and other supplier integration tools improve data collection and transparency, providing more data to analyze for actionable insights, opportunities to collaborate on new products, and ways to secure optimal pricing and terms with every vendor.

 - Vendor portals also simplify supplier evaluation and make it easier to manage different types of projects, budgets, and spending initiatives that may involve special vendor selection.